 Tips and Tricks to Make Interior Paint Dry Faster

-It may take between 1 and 8 hours for interior paint to dry.
+It takes between 1 and 8 hours for interior paint to dry.
 The type of paint, temperature, humidity, and thickness affect the drying time.

-Latex or water-based paints are the most common option for painting the interior of a house and take 2 to 4 hours to dry.
+Latex or water-based paints are the most common interior paint and take 1 to 4 hours to dry.
 Oil-based paints may take 6 to 8 hours to dry.

 What Affects the Drying Time of Interior Paint?